romeOz/rock-template/docs/snippets/list-view.md

  * array - the data returned `\rock\template\helpers\Pagination::get()`.
  * call - the data as an call.
 May be an callable, snippet, or instance.
  * pageLimit - count buttons of pagination.
- * pageArgUrl - name url-argument of pagination ("page" by default).
+ * pageParam - name url-argument of pagination ("page" by default).
  * wrapperTpl - wrapper template.
  * pageNumTpl - template for buttons.
  * pageActiveTpl - template for active button.